notLukaGray/looksgoodnowwhat/src/content/chapterthirty.md

 Part: Part V: PRESSURING
-Chapter Title: What to Do When You Don't Know What to Do
+Chapter: What to Do When You Don't Know What to Do
 Order: 30

 ---